[Iwate Fully Enjoyable Model Course] World Heritage Site Hiraizumi and History and Culture Trip

 Genbikei

-A place of scenic beauty and a natural monument.
-The Iwai River, which flows from Mt.
-Kurikoma, erodes the huge rocks, creating a 2km-long beautiful valley that changes its appearance from a hole to a waterfall to an abyss.
-As you stroll along the promenade, you can see the contrasting views of the turbulent flow upstream from the suspension bridge and the calming depths downstream.
-In the spring, you can see cherry blossoms in full bloom and the beauty of the valley flowing with melting snow, in the summer you can hear the cool sound of a mountain stream, in the fall you can see the changing colors of the mountains, and in the winter you can see a landscape reminiscent of an ink painting.
-You can enjoy the atmosphere of each.
+Kurikoma, is a scenic beauty and a natural monument.
+Iwai River, which flows from its source at Mt.
+Kurikoma, erodes huge rocks, creating a 2-km-long gorge with a variety of expressions such as a hole, a waterfall, and an abyss.
+Walking along the promenade, visitors can see from the suspension bridge the contrasting views of the wild upstream flow and the gentle downstream abyss.
+In spring, visitors can enjoy the beauty of the valley with cherry blossoms in full bloom and melting snow, in summer they can listen to the cool murmur of the mountain stream, in autumn they can see the changing colors of the mountains, and in winter the scenery is reminiscent of an ink painting.

 Detailed Destination Information